Dangarte/epi-embedding-maps-viewer/README.md

 ## This is just a small page to view [Epi's Embedding Maps](https://civitai.com/articles/8977)

 This is a simplified version of viewing **Epi's Embedding Maps**.
-The main reason for creating this page was the removal of old maps from threads and the desire to have a less laggy interface for viewing these maps.
+The main reason for creating this page was the desire to have a less laggy interface for viewing these maps.

 Creator of the original maps — [epiTune](https://civitai.com/user/epiTune).